DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 2: Create a Python script to parse `show version` as the "Arrange" phase

-We want a Python script using the pyATS framework to connect to a network device named **spoke** defined in the testbed YAML file.
+You will create a Python script using the pyATS framework to connect to a network device named **spoke** defined in the testbed YAML file.
 After setting up logging and loading the testbed configuration, this script connects to the device and learns the platform characteristics.
 The script then executes the `show version` command on the router, parses the structured output using pyATS's parsing capabilities, and saves the results as formatted JSON in a file named `show_version.json`.

 ```python=